RoryBarnes/ValkurePublicSoftware/InstallDataSources/README.md

 Run the executable

-> ./install-data-sources.sh
+> ./install-data-sources.sh [all]

-You will be prompted as to which data sources you'd like to install.
+If you run with the optional "all" argument, all data sources will be installed.
+If not, you will be prompted as to which data sources you'd like to install.

 # Windows